ronaldl29/fishing-information/README.md

 1. When using MongoDB 3.6, the catch won't be added to specified location.
 MongoDB 3.4 is recommended at this time.

 # Installation #
-1. Register for Google ReCAPTCHA and add desired domain (if localhost, use localhost)
+1. Register for Google ReCAPTCHA and add desired domain (if localhost, localhost URL as well)
-2. Add reCAPTCHA key to App.js
+2. Navigate to ReCAPTCHA section in `App.js` and fill in with key provided from Step 1.
 2. Navigate to `// Setup Express Session` and edit `ADD YOUR KEY` to your desired secret key
 3. Run `npm install`
+4. Navigate to `localhost:3000` and register an account
+5. Open MongoDB console and find created account
+6. Change `isAdmin: false` and change to `isAdmin: true`
+7. You have finished installation!